In the glasses store

 “My parents used to say: You have to earn things.
 I also had to work for my pocket money, I earned my first in the garden when I was young.
 Later I started designing and programming websites with a friend, which then turned into a little bit more.
 I was only paid a trainee salary when I started at Fielmann.
 It would have been more in the free economy.
 But I was looking at the long-term perspectives (laughs).”

 Marc Fielmann is embraced by owner Luciano de Lotto at the De Lotto glasses factory.
 He talks cheerfully about Günther Fielmann, who drove here from Hamburg over the Alps in his Ferrari 40 years ago.
 This made him a celebrity in the valley.
 His son Marc later sat in the passenger seat.
 Frames for glasses were 50 per cent cheaper in the Cadore Valley than in Germany.
-“My father packed the whole boot of his car full – a lot fitted in”, says Marc Fielmann.
+“My father packed the whole trunk of his car full – a lot fitted in”, says Marc Fielmann.

 That’s why his father’s glasses were so cheap: Because he bought them directly from the factories, in huge quantities.
 Because he cut out the middlemen and also had the models designed himself.
 This made his sales prices even lower than the purchase price of the traditional opticians.
 Marc Fielmann walks from station to station in the de Lotto factory.
 He looks on as the frames are milled from acetate plastic sheets, then polished for hours in rotating wooden drums with abrasive balls, until finally workers fit the temples and print the brand name, by hand.
 Models by Gucci and Prada are stored in white boxes.
 And from Fielmann.
 Marc Fielmann stops in front of a box containing the MF 031 ladies’ model, classic round shape, light and transparent.
 “They also come in pink”, he says, “I just made my fiancée glasses like that in a branch in Hamburg.”
 He himself, minus two dioptres, wears five pairs of glasses and, after the previous pair fell into the Alster, most often wears the MF 031 men’s model.
 Designed by chief designer Marco Collavo, who initially shocked him when they met.